freckle/guides/haskell-api.md

 - The necessity of sending monolithic resources to a `PUT` when most uses are changing specific details.
 - The ability to misinterpret an `undefined` as a `null` and have untintended consequences when evolving a handler.
-This is exasterbated by the default parsing behavior of `Maybe a` in `aeson`.
+This is exacerbated by the default parsing behavior of `Maybe a` in `aeson`.
 - The complexities that arise from extra validation or lack of validation especially when differing rules around mutability and roles arise.